Tumour Ecology and Evolutionary Stability

 In ecological theory, stable systems maintain equilibrium through feedback mechanisms that regulate population growth and resource availability.
 These mechanisms are not passive, they are actively maintained by regulatory interactions among species and between organisms and their environment.
 When accumulating pressures overwhelm these mechanisms, systems can reach critical tipping points and reorganize rapidly into qualitatively different states.
 The transition is often non-linear: a system may appear stable until it is not, then shift abruptly.

-A closely analogous process occurs within tumors.
-Therapeutic interventions, inflammatory signaling, progressive hypoxia, and metabolic disruption can erode the regulatory architecture of the tumor microenvironment.
-As stromal signaling becomes corrupted, immune populations are edited toward tolerance, and metabolic gradients become extreme, the balance among cellular populations shifts and new evolutionary dynamics emerge.
+A closely analogous process occurs within tumours.
+Therapeutic interventions, inflammatory signalling, progressive hypoxia, and metabolic disruption can erode the regulatory architecture of the tumour microenvironment.
+As stromal signalling becomes corrupted, immune populations are edited toward tolerance, and metabolic gradients become extreme, the balance among cellular populations shifts and new evolutionary dynamics emerge.

 03Manifestations of Ecological Collapse in Prostate Cancer

 Microenvironmental deterioration manifests across multiple interacting dimensions.
 At the stromal level, cancer-associated fibroblasts replace normal regulatory fibroblasts, removing a key source of epithelial growth constraint.
-This transition is ecologically significant in the same way that losing a keystone species disrupts an ecosystem: the numerical loss may be modest, but the regulatory consequences are disproportionate.
-Normal stromal cells do not merely occupy space, they actively suppress aggressive epithelial phenotypes through paracrine signaling, mechanical resistance, and metabolic competition.
+This transition is ecologically significant in the way that habitat degradation disrupts an ecosystem: the physical substrate remains, but its regulatory function has been corrupted.
+Normal stromal cells are not removed, they are reprogrammed, their signalling phenotype hijacked by tumour-derived cues until they actively facilitate the aggressive epithelial behaviour they previously suppressed.
+The structural infrastructure of the microenvironment is turned against itself, through paracrine signalling, mechanical permissiveness, and metabolic reorientation, with regulatory consequences that are disproportionate to the cellular numbers involved.

 04Lineage Plasticity as an Ecological Adaptation